 When it comes to the type of food, expert survivors agree that dehydrated and freeze-dried food items are the best.
 They are considered the best foods for packing in your BOB because they are lightweight, calorie-dense, and satiating.
 The majority of them are also pleasant to taste.
 However, it is highly recommended that you choose from the best brands.

-A good tip is to buy these food types and try them at home before pack them for bugging out.
+A good tip is to buy these food types and try them at home before packing them for bugging out.
 It would be terrible if you were to buy pouches only to realize you cannot eat them on the run.
 Some may be tasty but they can cause food allergies especially in people with sensitive stomachs.

 Here are what your bugout food should achieve: